xp44mm/Notebook/Compilers/Chapter  3 Lexical  Analysis.md

 ### 3.3.2 Operations on Languages

-In lexical analysis, the most important operations on languages are union, con­catenation, and closure, which are defined formally in Fig. 3.6.
+In lexical analysis, the most important operations on languages are union, concatenation, and closure, which are defined formally in Fig. 3.6.
 Union is the familiar operation on sets.
-The concatenation of languages is all strings formed by taking a string from the first language and a string from the second lan­guage, in all possible ways, and concatenating them.
+The concatenation of languages is all strings formed by taking a string from the first language and a string from the second language, in all possible ways, and concatenating them.
 The (Kleene) closure of a language L, denoted L*, is the set of strings you get by concatenating L zero or more times.
 Note that L^0^, the "concatenation of L zero times," is defined to be $\{\epsilon\}$, and inductively, L^i^ is L^i-1^L. Finally, the positive closure, denoted L^+^, is the same as the Kleene closure, but without the term L^O^.
 That is, ε will not be in L^+^ unless it is in L itself.

 | OPERATION                | DEFINITION  AND  NOTATION                              |
 | ------------------------ | ------------------------------------------------------ |